Raspberry Pi Connect for Organisations

 -

-The tags that will be applied to the device when the auth key is exchanged.
+The tags that are applied to the device when the auth key is exchanged.

 - secret